AndyNortrup/AndyNortrup.github.io/content/posts/product-management/2015-12-05-Why-a-military-officer-should-be-your-Product-Manager.md

 ---
+title: "Why a military officer should be your Product Manager"
 date: "2015-12-05T00:00:00Z"
-categories:
-- 'Product Management'

 tags:
 - 'military'
 - 'product-management'

-title: "Why a military officer should be your Product Manager"
-type: post
+categories: 'product-management'

 aliases:
 - /Why-a-military-officer-should-be-your-Product-Manager/